ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 ### 1. What is the difference between Terraform state locking and state versioning?

+Why Only DynamoDB for Terraform State Locking?

+3️⃣ Fully Managed & Highly Available – No need to manage servers, patch software, or handle failover—DynamoDB is AWS-managed and replicated across AZs.

+4️⃣ Automatic Lock Expiry (TTL Feature) – Prevents stale locks if a Terraform process crashes because it has TTL, unlike RDS or file-based locks that require manual cleanup.

+5️⃣ Cost-Effective & IAM-Based Security – Cheaper than RDS, scales automatically, and uses IAM policies for fine-grained access control, making it more secure and efficient

 **Answer:**
 State locking prevents concurrent operations that might corrupt the state file.
 When a Terraform operation begins that could write to the state, it locks the state file to prevent other processes from acquiring the lock and potentially corrupting the state.